- About Coverfox

 Tax Planning is an activity conducted by the tax payer to reduce the tax liable upon him/her by making maximum use of all available deductions, allowances, exclusions, etc. feasible under law.
 In other words, it is the analysis of a financial situation from the taxation point of view.
 The objective behind tax planning is insurance of tax efficiency.
 Tax planning allows all elements of the financial plan to function in sync to deliver maximum tax efficiency.

-Tax planning is an important part of any financial plan.
+Tax planning is critical for budgetary efficiency.
 A reduced tax liability and maximized the ability of retirement plans.

 Minimal Litigation: There is always friction between the collector and the payer of tax.
 In such a situation, it is important that the compliance regarding tax payment is followed and used properly so that friction is minimum.